engmtcdrm/mellon/README.md

   view        View a secret

 Flags:
-  -h, --help      help for minno
+  -h, --help      help for mellon
-  -v, --version   version for minno
+  -v, --version   version for mellon

-Use "minno [command] --help" for more information about a command.
+Use "mellon [command] --help" for more information about a command.
 ```